merchantrayyan/merchantrayyan.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: ರಯಾನ್| ریان مرچانٹ
+subtitle: ರಯಾನ್ • ریان

 profile:
   align: right
-  image: prof_pic.jpg
+  image: /assets/img/headshot-3.jpg
   image_circular: false # crops the image to make it circular
   address: